-- Purchase cover when you’re young because you might pay lower premiums due to your good health.
+- Purchase cover when you’re still young because you might pay lower premiums due to your good health.

 - Ask whether an insurer offers discounts when purchasing multiple policies (for you and your spouse) or multiple types of cover (for example life cover and income protection) from the same insurer.
-Also, query whether they have a rewards program you can benefit from.

 It’s important that you don’t confuse affordability with value.
 A cheap life insurance policy won’t necessarily offer you what you require regarding coverage and could end up costing you more when your claim payout is not sufficient.
 Of course, you do need to ensure that your cover is affordable, especially in the long-run, but you also need to remember that the cheapest policy may prove insufficient, leaving your family financially vulnerable.

 - 8 Tips for managing your life insurance premiums.
 Learn how premiums are calculated to help you find the right coverage & plan for possible future increases

 - A guide to calculating how much life insurance you need at different stages of your life; single, couple, family or retired.
 7 Tips to help you get it right